 In six parts, divided into the regions of Europe, Australasia, Latin America/Caribbean, Middle East, Africa, and Asia, Melnick covers and deciphers the nine decades of the Hollywood industry abroad, from 1923 to 2013.
 For each location, he lists the bureaucratic implications, the corporation’s interests in the respective markets and the history of many most prestigious movie houses.

-Each chapter is interesting in its own way, as every region required different tools and strategies, depending of the local audiences, cultural restrictions and even open audience discrimination.
+Each chapter is interesting in its own way, as every region required different tools and strategies, depending on the local audiences, cultural restrictions and even open audience discrimination.
 The quantity of data here is fantastic, so identifying a favorite part is difficult, although chapter three with the focus on Latin America and the Caribbean may be close.

 Generally, the detailed evaluation of the film markets, their developments, partnerships, audiences and political background of the respective countries is amazing and very impressive.
-As not all countries reacted similar to the mass of imported films, venues, and transported cultural messages and biases, in particular, when the movie subject or setting was a matter of national importance in these regions.
+As not all countries reacted similarly to the mass of imported films, venues, and transported cultural messages and biases, in particular, when the movie subject or setting was a matter of national importance in these regions.

 This volume is highly recommended for those interested in film studies, theater architecture, global affairs and American Studies and it may easily become a standard title on the reception of American films abroad.
 The individual histories of particular theaters, the political/economic strategies of certain studios, their distribution chains and the overall effect of the important cultural resources “film” that in lots of well documented details reveal the impact of American popular culture is breathtaking.

-As during each decade in every foreign capitol or theater location different religious, national or political forces – in favor or against American political/culture influence – were at work.
+As during each decade in every foreign capital or theater location different religious, national or political forces – in favor or against American political/culture influence – were at work.
 And several industrial and cultural American practices, presentations of leisure, consumption, equal rights, and at their center the idea of life in a democracy were not exactly welcome at all times.

 Review by Dr. A. Ebert © 2022